Neurodivergence looks and feels different for everyone:

 Interestingly, riding a horse is intuitive for me, but put me on a bike and it is perilous for everyone concerned!
 This is a clear example of how differently each version of neurodivergence can present in each of us.

-Assessments at Foxes’ Retreat
+Assessments with Myszka at Foxes’ Retreat

 The very word ‘assessment’ can feel daunting.